Getting a Post Office Box in Another City

 Post Office box full of mail in a new city.

-There are two ways to open a postal box — either online or in person at an official Post Office location.
+There are two ways to start the application for a USPS P.O.
+Box — either online or in person at an official Post Office location.
+You must be at least 18 years old to apply.

 2. Select where you want to receive mail, what size mailbox you need and a payment term (choose between a 3-, 6- or 12-month rental period).

-4. Complete the online application (Form 1093), and then pay for the service.
+4. Complete the online application (Form 1093) and pay for the service.

 5. After completing the online process, take a printed copy of Form 1093, two acceptable forms of ID and your receipt to the Post Office where the new box is located.

 6. After verifying your identity and payment, the Post Office will provide a P.O.
-Box number and keys or a combination code.
+Box number.
+Depending on the lock type, you’ll also receive keys or a combination code.

 If you’re moving to another city, you may be able to do the in-person verification at your local post office, and then they can contact the new P.O.
 Box location to complete the process.

-Two valid and current forms of identification are required to set up a postal box.
-One must be a photo ID and the other needs to provide proof of address.
-Here’s what is and what isn’t acceptable:
+You must provide 2 valid current forms of identification.
+One must be a photo ID, and the other must provide proof of address.

 Acceptable photo IDs: